- Juris Doctor (2007-2008: honours) – University of Toronto (2008)

 While in Canada

-- Represented financial institutions and insurance companies in litigation relating to the collection of outstanding debts
+- Routinely represents financial institutions and insurance companies in litigation involving the collection of outstanding debts (often involving fraud claims)

 - Represented client seeking Mareva injunction in a fraud case to ensure that funds currently in Canada were not removed to China

 - Represented condominium owner in an oppression action